Alessandro-Fedele/tiny-nn-inference/README.md

 🎯 Objective of the project?
 Build a Neural Network Inference Engine in pure C that is:
--modular and lightweight;
+* modular and lightweight;
--able to run inference on real-world inputs (e.g., sensor data);
+* able to run inference on real-world inputs (e.g., sensor data);
--designed to load model weights from external files (planned for next iteration);
+* designed to load model weights from external files (planned for next iteration);
--supports Dense, ReLU, Sigmoid, Softmax layers;
+* supports Dense, ReLU, Sigmoid, Softmax layers;
--requires no external libraries or dependencies;
+* requires no external libraries or dependencies;
--portable, optimizable, easy to understand and deploy on embedded systems
+* portable, optimizable, easy to understand and deploy on embedded systems

 🧩 What does this engine do?
 Using just a few kilobytes of memory: